bromagosa/bromagosa.github.io/contents/projects.md

 ## Alive and Kicking
+[Snap!Cloud](https://snap-cloud.cs10.org) - The upcoming new Snap*!* cloud, from which the social website feeds.
 [Snap4Arduino](http://snap4arduino.rocks) - Control Arduino boards with Berkeley Snap*!*, available in 10 different flavors.
 [Beetle Blocks](http://beetleblocks.com) - Dynamically control a 3D beetle in a blocks programming environment based in Snap*!* to build 3D-printable things.
 [Beetle Cloud](https://github.com/bromagosa/beetleCloud) - Parallel cloud for Beetle Blocks, plus its sharing site.
 The actual live site is [beetleblocks.com](http://beetleblocks.com).
 Here's [my profile](http://beetleblocks.com/users/bromagosa) on the site.